-The laboratory has defined the following acceptable ranges for balance performance checks:
+The laboratory has defined the following acceptable tolerances for balance performance checks performed by the lab:

-Mettler Toledo XS2002S +/- 0.02 gram
+Mettler Toledo MX2002 +/- 0.02 gram

 Mettler Toledo XSR16001L +/- 0.2 gram

 Mettler Toledo XSR204 +/- 0.0005 gram

 If a balance does not pass a performance check, an automated internal adjustment may be used to bring the balance back into specification.
 If this is done, the performance check will be repeated.
 If the performance check still does not pass, the balance will be taken out of service until repaired and/or calibrated.
-Notify the Technical Lead or discipline supervisor.
+Notify the Technical Lead and/or the Chemistry Supervisor.